 According to the 1945 Constitution of Indonesia, it is mandatory that the government and its officials and agents are subject to and held accountable under the law.
 The rule of law is a system of rules and rights that enables fair and functioning societies.
 However, in reality, most poor Indonesian people are suffering from injustice and incompetent institutions especially in public service delivery.
 Corruption is a major challenge in making the rule of law meaningful for poor people especially women, the elderly and members of other marginalized groups.
 Having a legal identity such as a birth certificate or an electronic identity card is a basic prerequisite for accessing other basic rights guaranteed in the Constitution as well as in various laws, such as the Health and Education laws.
-Yet a national survey found that 25% of all children from 0-5 do not have a birth certificate.2 The National Development Planning Agency (Bappenas) reported that 55% of the poor do not have a marriage certificate, while members of religious minorities find it difficult to get an identity card at all.3 The World Bank estimates that over 1 billion people worldwide lack proof of their legal identity.
+Yet a national survey found that 25% of all children from 0-5 do not have a birth certificate.1 The National Development Planning Agency (Bappenas) reported that 55% of the poor do not have a marriage certificate, while members of religious minorities find it difficult to get an identity card at all.2 The World Bank estimates that over 1 billion people worldwide lack proof of their legal identity.
 Securing access to justice without a legal identity is difficult if not impossible.
 But at the grass roots level, as experienced by paralegals and villagers in this project area, the process of obtaining various kinds of papers can be complicated: by conflicting and unclear regulations, high fees/tariffs, distant offices and discriminatory policies as well as a lack of accountability of the government apparatus.
 In fact, those without legal identity are disproportionately poor; this includes members of marginalized and vulnerable groups such as persons with a disability and members of minority groups.

-'Making Rule of Law Meaningful for Poor Women, Marginalized and Vulnerable Groups' is a project implemented by APIK that aims to empower poor women and members of marginalized and vulnerable groups to access their basic rights for which they need a legal identity.
-This project is piloted in seven regional offices of LBH APIK, Jakarta,
+'Making Rule of Law Meaningful for Poor Women, Marginalized and Vulnerable Groups' is a project implemented by APIK that aims to empower poor women and members of marginalized and vulnerable groups to http://kompak.or.id/userfiles/media/Maliki%20Bappenas%20Problems%20PS2H%20Blo ck%20Chains.pdf.

-2See http://kompak.or.id/userfiles/media/Maliki%20Bappenas%20Problems%20PS2H%20Block%20Chains.pdf.
 Among the poorest 40% of the population the figure is even higher, namely 34%.